rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>La morte d'Orfeo</CITE>
 >(*Source of information reads*: LAMORTE D'ORFEO)

-If the missing spaces occur in the first five words of the title proper (the first six words if the title begins with an article), record a [variant title](/DCRMR/title/Variant-title) for the form of title as it appears in the source, without the spaces (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).
+<a name="0.5.26.2">0.5.26.2</a> If the missing spaces occur in the first five words of the title proper (the first six words if the title begins with an article), record a [variant title](/DCRMR/title/Variant-title) for the form of title as it appears in the source, without the spaces (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).

-### 0.5.4.3 Variant spellings
+### 0.5.27 Variant spellings

-<a name="0.5.4.3">0.5.4.3</a> Do not insert or delete spaces within or between words that merely represent variant or archaic spellings.
+<a name="0.5.27.1">0.5.27.1</a> Do not insert or delete spaces within or between words that merely represent variant or archaic spellings.

 >Example:
 ><CITE>At the foot of the trail, Yo Semite Valley</CITE>